Dirty Weekend (1993 film)

-Dirty Weekend is a British film directed by Michael Winner, based on the 1991 novel of the same name by Helen Zahavi.
-It was banned from video release for two years by the BBFC for its violent and sexual content.
+Dirty Weekend is a 1993 British film directed by Michael Winner and starring Lia Williams, Rufus Sewell, Ian Richardson and David McCallum.
+It was written by Winner based on the 1991 novel of the same title by Helen Zahavi.

+Bella, a secretary, becomes a victim of Tim, a voyeur who harasses her.
+After the police provide no assistance, Bella consults an Iranian clairvoyant, Nimrod, who encourages her to take matters into her own hands.
+She kills Tim and goes on a murder spree, ultimately evading capture.

 Synopsis

-Set in the coastal town of Brighton, England, Dirty Weekend follows the story of Bella (Lia Williams), a mild-mannered secretary who works from home in a basement flat.
-Soon, she finds herself the victim of Tim (Rufus Sewell), a voyeur who watches her through her windows and plagues her with obscene phone calls in which he threatens to assault and rape her.
-After the police refuse to offer any assistance, Bella visits Nimrod (Ian Richardson), an Iranian clairvoyant who suggests that she take matters into her own hands.
+In the coastal town of Brighton, Bella is a mild-mannered secretary who works from home in a basement flat.
+Soon, she finds herself the victim of Tim, a voyeur who watches her through her windows and plagues her with obscene phone calls in which he threatens to assault and rape her.
+After the police refuse to offer any assistance, Bella visits Nimrod, an Iranian clairvoyant who suggests that she take matters into her own hands.

 That night, Bella breaks into Tim's flat while he is sleeping and batters him to death with a claw hammer.
-Empowered, Bella embarks on a dirty weekend in which she slaughters six more men by a variety of methods.
+Empowered, Bella embarks on a spree in which she slaughters six more men by a variety of methods.
 Ultimately, she evades capture by the authorities and prepares to carry on her murderous rampage in the large, faceless city of London.